Ellie22302/Jspassword/readme.md

 -It will only begin generating once The button has been pressed

 -Then it will add it to the text box

-I was given the code for the html and css by the course I am taking and used bits and peices from lessons as well.